loganmarchione/loganmarchione.com/content/posts/2023/05/index.md

 Meshtastic firmware is available for a handful of [devices](https://meshtastic.org/docs/supported-hardware), but I was looking for:

 * 915MHz support (because I'm in the US)
-* WiFi and Bluetooth (this meant the MCU needed to be an ESP32 instead of the nRF52840, which lacks WiFi)
+* WiFi and Bluetooth (this meant the microcontroller needed to be an ESP32 instead of the nRF52840, which lacks WiFi)
 * USB-C
 * display
 * GPS (optional)

-I was also looking for the SX1262 instead of the older SX1276 (source [here](https://www.semtech.com/uploads/design-support/SG-SEMTECH-WSP.pdf)).
+I was also looking for the newer SX1262 chip instead of the older SX1276 (source [here](https://www.semtech.com/uploads/design-support/SG-SEMTECH-WSP.pdf)).

 {{< img src="20230510_002.png" alt="semtech chip comparison" >}}